oracle/node-oracledb/doc/api.md

 ## <a name="stmtcache"></a> 16.
 Statement Caching

 Node-oracledb's [`execute()`](#execute) and
-[`queryStream()`](#querystream) methods use the [Oracle OCI statement cache][61] to make re-execution of statements efficient.
+[`queryStream()`](#querystream) methods use the [Oracle Call Interface statement cache][61] to make re-execution of statements efficient.
 This cache removes the need for the separate 'prepare' or 'parse' method which is sometimes seen in other Oracle APIs: there is no separate method in node-oracledb.

 Each non-pooled connection and each session in the connection pool has its own cache of statements with a default size of 30.
 Statement